-Join us on Saturday, March 8, 2025 at 2:00 pm to enjoy a performance of by cellist Annie Jacobs-Perkins and pianist Katelyn Vahala.
-This will be their first appearance at these concerts.
+Join us on Friday, March 7, 2025 at 7:30 pm to enjoy a performance by Cellist Annie Jacobs-Perkins and pianist Katelyn Vahala.
+This is their first appearance at these concerts.

 About the Artists